 To compliment the colors in the peel and stick wood, the designer added soft gray metals, such as cafe style bar stools, a large round mirror that also reflects light back into the kitchen, and stainless steel appliances.

-While peel and stick kitchen walls in darker tones will certainly turn heads in a white kitchen, the gray weathered wood planks installed here work in favor of the open concept by adding a hint of color and intrigue to the walls without overpowering the space.
+While peel and stick kitchen walls in darker tones will certainly turn heads in a white kitchen, the weathered wood planks installed here work in favor of the open concept by adding a hint of color and intrigue to the walls without overpowering the space.

 Have a tight kitchen?
 Revamp your small space with reclaimed wood kitchen walls in a clean white color.
 The Hamptons peel and stick kitchen walls in this picture do more than simply cover up minor imperfections in the original walls.
 They also act as a blank canvas for clean and elegant displays of kitchen items that would have otherwise consumed precious space on countertops or in cabinets.